Eye-InMedia/vue-eyein-translation/README.md

 #### Vue
 - `tr(translationObject, data = null, locale = null)`: Returns the translation with the given locale (current locale by default)
+- `trComputed(translationObject, data = null)`: Returns a computed of the translation with current locale, value change reactively with locale change
 - `getLocales()`: Returns the list of available locales
 - `getLocale()`: Returns the current locale in use
 - `setLocale(locale)`: Change the current locale
-- `staticTr()`: Tells the compiler to generate a translation entry inside
+- `staticTr(translationInput)`: Tells the compiler to generate a translation entry inside
+- `staticTrComputed(translationInput)`: Tells the compiler to generate a translation entry and use `trComputed` as return value

 #### Nuxt composables
 - `tr(translationObject, data = null, locale = null)`: Returns the translation with the given locale (current locale by default)